 At Carlton Miniott Primary Academy, we value reading as a key life skill and recognise its importance for academic success.
 All teachers have the highest expectations and are determined to ensure that our children become confident, fluent readers.
-This is achieved through the consistent implementation of Letters and Sounds, our chosen systematic synthetic phonics programme.
-We are currently accessing training for Little Wandle Revised Letters and Sounds and plan to implement this with full fidelity in September 2022.
+This is achieved through the consistent implementation of our chosen systematic synthetic phonics programme, which is Little Wandle Revised Letters and Sounds.

 The intent behind our phonics approach is to: